chengniedotcom/chengniedotcom.github.io/_pages/about.md

   - /about.html
 ---

+---

-I am an Assistant Professor of Information Systems at the Ivy College of Business, Iowa State University.
+I am an Associate Professor in the department of Information Systems and Business Analytics at the Ivy College of Business, Iowa State University.
 I earned my PhD in Information Systems at the University of Texas at Dallas.
 My research interests include Sharing Economy, Online Reviews, and Sponsored Search Advertising.

 In my spare time, I enjoy reading books and running marathons.
 My fastest time in a full marathon is [2:46:56](https://boston.r.mikatiming.com/2021/?content=detail&fpid=search&pid=search&idp=9TGHS6FF144A69&lang=EN_CAP&event=R&event_main_group=runner&pidp=start&search%5Bname%5D=Nie&search%5Bfirstname%5D=Cheng&search_event=R#) in the 2021 Boston Marathon.
 [See a map of all the places I've run a Marathon!](/marathon).